pylhc/pylhc.github.io/docs/omc_team/physics.md

 where $\zeta_{x/y}^\pm$ denotes normal form coordinates and $f_{1001}$ and $f_{1010}$ are the coupling RDTs.
 A calculation of the relations above can be found [here][franchi_emittance_sharing].

-By the term _spectral lines_, we usually denote the fourier transforms of the turn-by-turn spectrum.
+By the term _spectral lines_, we usually denote the Fourier transforms of the turn-by-turn spectrum.

 $$
 \begin{align}